 The answer is joy, happiness, creativity, love, art.

-Whatever you have, whatever you can, take it out of you, come a little closer to the man standing next to you and bring him to the light too.
+Whatever you have, whatever you can, take it out of you, come a little closer to the man who is standing next to you and bring them to the light, too.

-And don’t forget, no matter how down you fall, no matter how low you feel that
+And never forget, no matter how low you fall, no matter how low you feel that

 This is our last dance